Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 ## Enzyme Induction‌

 Enzyme induction can occur as a result of either increased **de novo synthesis of enzyme** or (in very rare cases and currently not implemented in PK-Sim®) a decrease in degradation following protein stabilisation induction.
-Some examples of induction proccesses are:
+Some examples of induction processes are:

 *   CYPs 1A1, 1A2 and 1B1 induced by aryl hydrocarbon receptor (AHR) that is activated by binding of e.g. dioxin, benzoapyrene, omeprazole (in vitro), tobacco smoke